trabdlkarim/pycalco/README.md

 # Description

-PyCalco is a powerful command line tool written in Python for evaluating arithmetic expressions and much more.
-It is Python for only expressions and calculus without the language's other constructs.
+PyCalco is a powerful command line tool written in Python for evaluating arithmetic and algebraic expressions and much more.
+Think of it as the Python interpreter for only expressions and calculus without the language's other constructs.

 # Documentation

+Visit the link below to learn more about the project.

 The official reference documentation of the project is located at <https://docs.trabdlkarim.com/projects/pycalco/en/latest/>.

-Visit that link to learn more about the project.